 ~25 students are accepted for the SIMI program each year.
 They work full-time in various medical laboratories and clinics at The University of Arizona Health Sciences Center, doing research on such subjects as cardiovascular disease, genetics, cancer, neuroscience and preventive medicine.

-STUDENTS: Students in the summer program will be paid to work 40 hours per week (~$1,600 for the seven-week session) in research apprenticeships at the College of Medicine.
+STUDENTS: Students in the summer program will be paid to work 40 hours per week (minimum wage for the seven-week session) in research apprenticeships at the College of Medicine.
 While there, students are paired with faculty mentors and medical students on specific projects, and attend bi-weekly research seminars.
 The summer program culminates with student presentations about their experiences and a written report detailing their progress.
 Maximum consideration will be given to junior and senior students from disadvantaged backgrounds with a 3.0 (or better) grade-point average who have demonstrated an interest in science.
 To apply, students must complete an application that includes recommendations from school science advisers, a short essay and an explanation of your disadvantaged status.